tkowalcz/central-publishing-maven-plugin-bug/README.md

 # central-publishing-maven-plugin-bug

 The minimal reproducer for `central-publishing-maven-plugin` bug.
 It's not really a bug but a result of the plugin's logic.
+The logic is, however, flawed.

 When using the plugin in a multi-module project, the `central-publishing-maven-plugin` will fail to publish the artifacts if the last submodule sets `skipPublishing` to `true`.